maraPislar/maraPislar/README.md

 ### 🚀 Highlights

 - **🏆 Oral Presentation at CLeaR 2025:** My paper on *Causal Abstraction in Large Language Models* was selected for an oral presentation.
 I study *how* models reason, not just what they predict.
-- **🛠 Production RL at Scale:** Developed IKEA's shift to dynamic **Multi-Armed Bandit agents**.
-I built the **Golang** serving layer, powering the recommendation panel.
+- **🛠 Production RL at Scale:** Shift to dynamic **Multi-Armed Bandit agents**
-- **🔎 Offline Simulation:** Designed the evaluation framework that allows us to test agent safety and convergence before live deployment.
+- **🔎 Offline Simulation:** Designed the evaluation framework that allows to test agent safety and convergence before live deployment.

 ### 🛠 Tech Stack